tensorflow/tfjs-website/source/tutorials/core-concepts.md

 model.fit({x: data, y: labels)});
 ```

-Layers come in various flavours depending on the kind of operation they do on their input and there are many different kinds of layers available in TensorFlow.js.
+There are many different types of layers available in TensorFlow.js.
 A few examples include, `tf.layers.simpleRNN`, `tf.layers.gru`, and `tf.layers.lstm`.

 ## Memory Management: Dispose &amp; Tidy

-Because TensorFlow.js uses the GPU to accelerate math operations there is a need to manage GPU memory when dealing with tensors and variables.
+Because TensorFlow.js uses the GPU to accelerate math operations, it's necessary to manage GPU memory when dealing with tensors and variables.

-We provide two functions to help with this, `dispose()` and `tf.tidy`.
+TensorFlow.js provide two functions to help with this: `dispose()` and `tf.tidy`.

 ### dispose()